quru/qis/doc/install.md

 Then change (or add) the same values in `/etc/sysctl.conf`.
 You can also refer to the [Postgres documentation](http://www.postgresql.org/docs/9.2/static/kernel-resources.html).

+## Configuring the firewall

+If your system has a firewall enabled, you will need to allow web traffic to reach the server.
+How to do this is operating system specific.
+With `firewalld` (Fedora 15+, CentOS 7+, Red Hat 7+), run:

+    $ sudo firewall-cmd --zone=public --permanent --add-service=http
+    $ sudo firewall-cmd --zone=public --permanent --add-service=https
+    $ sudo firewall-cmd --reload

+With `ufw` (Ubuntu), run:

+    $ sudo ufw allow http
+    $ sudo ufw allow https

 ## Configuring Security Enhanced Linux (SELinux)

 If your operating system has SELinux enabled, you must define some additional